tahoma2d/tahoma2d_docs/source/setting_up_a_scene.rst

 - The Unit is used to display all measures in text fields, and applied when moving or changing the size of stage objects.

-- The Camera Unit is used to display and define the camera size in the Xsheet  →  Camera Settings... dialog (see  :ref:`Defining Camera Settings <defining_camera_settings>`  ).
+- The Camera Unit is used to display and define the camera size in the Scene  →  Camera Settings... dialog (see  :ref:`Defining Camera Settings <defining_camera_settings>`  ).

 You can also express values in an unit different from the default one by entering any of the following units and abbreviations: in, inch, " , ' ' (two apostrophes), cm, mm, fld, field and px, after the input value itself.
 As soon as the value is entered it's converted in the default unit.